1. Introduction

 A: No, the police have said that there is no evidence of playing dishonesty.

-Q3: Can a family claim a wrong death?
+Q3: Can a family claim a wrongful death?

-A: It depends on the findings of OSHA and other investigations in safety protocol follow.
+A: It depends on the findings of OSHA and other investigations into safety protocol follow-up.

-A: OSHA requires internal latch, emergency exit, training and safety equipment in a walk-in freezer.
+A: OSHA requires an internal latch, emergency exit, training and safety equipment in a walk-in freezer.

 Q5: How many times does the workplace die in the freezer?

-A: They are rare, but not unheard.
-Death can occur due to lack of safety facilities or medical conditions.
+A: They are rare, but not unheard of.
+Death can occur due to a lack of safety facilities or medical conditions.

-The death of a food lion employee in the Rale Freezer is more than a tragic incident-this is a wake-up call.
-This highlights strict safety standards, regular checkups and the need for employee awareness, especially in high -risk areas such as cold storage.
-As the investigation continues, the community waits for the reply, griefing the loss of a worker, whose innings ended in the unimaginable tragedy.
+The death of a Food Lion employee in the Rale Freezer is more than a tragic incident-this is a wake-up call.
+This highlights strict safety standards, regular checkups, and the need for employee awareness, especially in high-risk areas such as LDd sas LDde.
+As the investigation continues, the community waits for the grieving of the loss of a worker, whose innings ended in the unimaginable tragedy.